RedisLabs/redislabs-docs/content/rs/administering/designing-production/active-active.md

 The scenarios in which an Active-Active database updates to other instances use partial synchronization are:

-- Failover of master shard to slave shard
+- Failover of master shard to replica shard
-- Restart or crash of slave shard that requires sync from master
+- Restart or crash of replica shard that requires sync from master
-- Migrate slave shard to another node
+- Migrate replica shard to another node
-- Migrate master shard to another node as a slave using failover and slave migration
+- Migrate master shard to another node as a replica using failover and replica migration
-- Migrate master shard and preserve roles using failover, slave migration, and second failover to return shard to master
+- Migrate master shard and preserve roles using failover, replica migration, and second failover to return shard to master

 {{< note >}}
-Synchronization of data from the master shard to the slave shard is always a full synchronization.
+Synchronization of data from the master shard to the replica shard is always a full synchronization.
 {{< /note >}}